 Exploring Canberra Nature Park is easy with a smartphone.
 An app will help you find your way.
 You may use different apps for walking and cycling and that’s not surprising at all.
 In the car, you are likely to use something different again.
 So, what do we use and recommend for the walkers and hikers among us?

+Kama is a nature reserve on the Molonglo River.
+Beautiful but somehow forgotten, it will be much loved by the residents of Whitlam.
 This was the first post on the Kama Reserve.
-Previously writing this article, there were no signs at the entrance to the reserve prohibiting cycling.
+At the time, cycling was permitted, but this has changed.
 The Molonglo River Reserve: Reserve Management Plan 2019 (26 July 2019) states that it is permitted (read more here and below).
 There is no reason given for any change by ACT Environment.

 The Molonglo River Reserve protection makes the development of the Molonglo Valley future urban area difficult.
 Here is a summary of the Molonglo River Reserve Management Plan from the perspective of cycling.